Beltus/blog/_drafts/2020-04-23-deep-learning-coursera.md

 ## Activations functions in Neural networks
 1. Sigmoid function
 2. Tanh fucntion which ranges from 1 to -1.
-This function is preferred to sigmoid fucntion.
+This function is preferred to sigmoid function.
 So generally, we use the tanh activation function for the hidden layers and then sigmoid activation for the output layer since it outputs 0 and 1 similar to labels, y in binary classification
 3. Rectified Linear Unit(ReLu) has gain alot of popularity for hidden layers and is commonly used.

-Non-linear activation functions are critical for deep NNs because, the help the network learn more interesting features.
+Non-linear activation functions are critical for deep NNs because, they help the network learn more interesting features.
 Linear activation functions if used results only in the linear combination inputs.

 ### Random Initialization
 It is important to randomly initialize the weights of the NN with very small values.
-Initializing to zero, is not advisable as the computated activation values of neurons remain thesame resulting in a model that doesnt learn with increase number of iterations.
+Initializing to zero, is not advisable as the computed activation values of neurons remain the same resulting in a model that doesn't learn with increase number of iterations.

 ### WEEK 4 HIGHLIGHTS